 Most recent contact tracing data for PA

 On Dec.
 14, the PA Dept. of Health gave its weekly data update on the results of contact tracing.
 Of the 62,693 confirmed cases reported between Nov.
-29 – Dec.
+29 and Dec.
 5, only 4.4% gave an answer to whether they spent time at a business establishment.

-Only .4% answered “yes”and here is a breakdown of the business they reported visiting:
+Only .4% answered “yes,” and here is a breakdown of the business they reported visiting:

-- 50% (125) of those who said yes reported going to a restaurant
+- 50% (125) of those who said yes reported going to a restaurant.

-- 25% (64) of those who said yes reported going to some other business establishment
+- 25% (64) of those who said yes reported going to some other business establishment.

-- 16% (40) of those who said yes reported going to a gym/fitness center
+- 16% (40) of those who said yes reported going to a gym/fitness center.

-- 8% (21) of those who said yes reported going to a bar
+- 8% (21) of those who said yes reported going to a bar.

-- 5% (13) of those who said yes reported going to a salon/barbershop
+- 5% (13) of those who said yes reported going to a salon/barbershop.

-Illegal games immune to COVID restrictions
+Illegal games immune to COVID-19 restrictions

 The letter from PA casino execs also pointed out the growing threat from illegal gaming.
-There are thousands of unregulated and unlicensed gambling devices in Pennsylvania everywhere from corner stores to strip malls.
+There are thousands of unregulated and unlicensed gambling devices in Pennsylvania, everywhere from corner stores to strip malls.
 The machines are untaxed and outside of the jurisdiction of regulators.

 The letter from casino executives says:

 “As the Pennsylvania State Police have noted, operators of illegal ‘skill’ slot machines have not closed down these devices, despite the obvious health risk they pose to customers in gas stations, pizza parlors and convenience stores statewide.
-It would be a perverse and ironic outcome if casinos operating with the highest levels of safety are required to close, while illegal operators without safety protocols continue to do business as usual.”
+It would be a perverse and ironic outcome if casinos operating with the highest levels of safety are required to close while illegal operators without safety protocols continue to do business as usual.”

 Online casinos and sportsbooks breaking records

 In October, online casinos generated a record $59.8 million in revenue.
-It broke the record set a month before in September.
+That broke the record set a month before in September.
 Revenue figures for November are due to be released by the PGCB this week.

-Pennsylvania sportsbooks shattered their own record for handle taking a record-breaking $525.8 million in bets in October.
+Pennsylvania sportsbooks shattered their own record for handle, taking a record-breaking $525.8 million in bets in October.
 Only four months into the 2020-21 fiscal year, sports betting handle in Pennsylvania has surpassed the $1.5 billion mark.
 Revenue skyrocketed from $6.2 million in September to $36.8 million in October.
 About 90% of wagers were placed online.

 PA online gaming shows no signs of slowing down.
-It also continues to provide a steady stream of revenue for the Commonwealth with land-based facilities shut down.
+It also continues to provide a steady stream of revenue for the commonwealth with land-based facilities shut down.